 |---|---|

 Apollo Gallery (Galerie d’Apollon) is the Louvre room where the building feels most clearly like a royal palace, not just a museum.
-Most visitors come for the crown jewels, but the bigger surprise is overhead: the entire gallery was designed as a statement of royal power centered on Apollo, the sun god linked to Louis XIV.
-Start by reading the room as one composition, then zoom in on 3 details.
+Most visitors come for the crown jewels, but the bigger surprise is overhead: the entire gallery was designed as a statement of royal power centred on Apollo, the sun god linked to Louis XIV.
+Start by reading the room as one composition, then zoom in on these three details:

 Stand halfway down the room and look straight up the central axis before you approach any case.
 The painted vault, gilded frames, and sculpted sun motifs were designed to work as one long theatrical surface, not as separate ceiling panels.